 - Blend in the lemon zest, almond meal, and salt, then mix in the buttermilk and lemon juice until everything is well combined.

-- Beat the egg whites with the cream of tartar until they become glossy and hold stiff peaks.
+- Beat the egg whites with the cream of tartar until they hold stiff peaks.
 Lift your beaters straight upright ~ the whipped whites should hold their points and not flop.

 - Fold the egg whites gently into the batter until no more white streaks or large lumps of egg white remain.
 Do this gently so you don't deflate the beaten whites, and be patient, it takes a few minutes.

-- Pour boiling water into your pan with the ramekins to a depth of about 2 inches.
+- Pour boiling water into your pan with the ramekins to a depth of about halfway up your ramekins.

 - Ladle the batter into each of the bowls, filling almost full.
 Depending on their size you'll fill 6-8.